etozhebolgov/CUP2PY/README.md

 ### Encryption of local private key files

 The library also have functionality to encrypt and decrypt local files with private keys.
-To do that, we created another library - AESDemo.
+To do that, we created another library - AES_module.
 This library uses algorithm AES (Advanced Encryption Standard).

 To encrypt a private key file with name <localName>_privateKey.pem: